semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 You can perform modular scans on a daily basis and then perform one big monolithic scan every two weeks or so to keep close tabs and cap any false negative interfile or inter-component outliers that can get introduced with code change as a way of truing up your dependency graph for the monolithic build.
 This helps deflect costs as you are scanning the majority on smaller runners/k8s.

-However, you still need to address that monolithic build - whether you scan it biweekly or daily - and the following sections apply to tackling that monolith whether you adopt the modular paradigm of scanning or not.
+However, you still need to scan the whole monolithic build, whether you scan it biweekly or daily, and the following sections apply to tackling that monolith whether you adopt the modular paradigm of scanning or not.

 ## Serializing types of scans